-Whether you're a recent graduate, a seasoned pro applying for a new job, or a freelancer scouting for new work, curating a portfolio is an essential part of any creative professionals life.
+Whether you're a recent graduate, a seasoned pro applying for a new job, or a freelancer scouting for new work, you need a powerful portfolio.
+Curating and maintaining your portfolio should be an essential part of your professional life.

-In essence it showcases your professional work, demonstrating what you can do and the skills that you have, but more than that it demonstrates your experience and the journey that you've been on to get there.
-Needless to say, it's no simple task!
+In essence, your portfolio should showcase your professional work, demonstrating what you can do and the skills you have.
+But more than that, it should demonstrate your experience and the journey that you've been on to get there.
+Needless to say, it's no simple task,

-Through this article I'll run through some essential portfolio advice and golden rules that can be applied to any creative discipline and hopefully help you on your way to curating a killer portfolio.
+Through this article, I'll run through some essential portfolio advice and golden rules that can be applied to any creative discipline, to help you on your way to curating a killer portfolio.

 01. Only the best will do

-This is a bit of a no-brainer but only include your very best work in your portfolio, it should be all killer and no filler.
+This is a no-brainer, but only include your very best work in your portfolio: it should be all killer and no filler.
 Although we're used to being ruthless in presenting only the key information when responding to a creative brief, it's often very hard to apply the same ruthless decision-making process to our own work.

-I spoke to designer and illustrator Becca Allen and asked her about how she goes about selecting the work that appears in her portfolio: "My portfolio is five per cent of my work over the last five years, it's the pieces I slaved over, I am most proud of and have pushed my design knowledge.
-It covers a large variety of design practices to show my ability and strengths but only the best pieces make the cut.
+"My portfolio is 5 per cent of my work over the last five years.
+It's the pieces I slaved over, I am most proud of and through which I pushed my design knowledge.
+It covers a large variety of design practices to show my ability and strengths, but only the best pieces make the cut.
 Quality not quantity."

 02. Choose the right format